Babywearing is SAFE!

 Babies under 4 month are the greatest risk group.
 A baby carrier needs to take into consideration that baby cannot hold his head up, the muscle tone is by far not enough to help baby out in a compromised position like the forced cradle carry.

-This graph clearly shows the cradle carry to be the position with the most babies suffocating due to positional asphyxiation or an object obstructing baby's airway.
+Statistics clearly show that the cradle carry to be the position with the most babies suffocating due to positional asphyxiation or an object obstructing baby’s airway.

-None of these carriers is what we consider a good baby carrier except the two ring slings that were used in the cradle carry instead of upright. .
-Most incidents happened in bag style slings followed by heavily padded ring slings that are not individually adjustable and then pouches.
-All of these cradle carry only devises, that might be used with an older one upright but are not adjustable, pose a suffocation hazard to your baby.
+When looking at statistics of different types of carriers, most incidents happened in bag style slings followed by heavily padded ring slings that are not individually adjustable and then pouches.
+All of these cradle-carry-only devices, that might be used with an older one upright but are not adjustable, pose a suffocation hazard to your baby.
 Ring slings used in a cradle carry also pose a safety hazard.